Cascoda/cascoda-sdk/baremetal/cascoda-bm-devboard/README.md

 ## Examples

-This module contains two example applications to demonstrate the use of the APIs for interacting with the intrinsic devboard features (LEDs and buttons) and for interacting with external peripherals:
+This module contains example applications to demonstrate the use of the APIs for interacting with the intrinsic devboard features (LEDs and buttons) and for interacting with add-on peripherals:

 | Binary name | Application source code |  Description|
 | --- | --- | --- |